The Loans Canada team sits down with Gary Schwartz of the Canadian Lenders Association to talk about open banking.

 Don’t be Confused by the Invoice Price.

-Most people know not to pay the MSRP (manufacturer’s suggested retail price) of a car, but did you know thatu shouldn’t offer to pay the invoice price either?
+Most people know not to pay the MSRP (Manufacturer’s Suggested Retail Price) of a car, but did you know that you shouldn’t offer to pay the invoice price either?
 A dealership will typically get even more discounts off the price they actually paid to purchase the car from the manufacturer.
 This includes dealer holdbacks and other dealer rebates and incentives.
 Dealers will never tell you that once they sell a car they will get a percentage back from the manufacturer because they don’t want you to use that information to negotiate a lower price.
 Don’t promise to pay any amount right away until you’ve spoken to your dealer and gotten the best possible price.

 Always Review a Car’s History.